OphelieRutschmann/Casp4_Mtb_scRNAseq_MouseLungs/README.md

 ## **Analysis**

 ### 1. Alveolar Macrophage Subpopulations (AM_1 - AM_4)
 Differential expression between infected, bystander, and uninfected cells for each AM subpopulation.
-Casp4 is notably upregulated in **infected AM_1** cells only.
+Casp4 is upregulated in **infected AM_1** cells only.

 ### 2. Interstitial Macrophage Subpopulations (IM_1 - IM_4)
 Equivalent analysis for IM subpopulations.
 IM_3 has insufficient uninfected cells for full Differential Expression analysis.
-DotPlots are used as a complementary view.
+DotPlots are used for visualization.

 ### 3. Other Myeloid Populations
 - **Neutrophils**: Casp4 is upregulated in both bystander and infected cells